varshith-v/TrafficViolationManagement/README.md

 9) The above command creates a server and provides the IP address of the server.
    All you have to do is copy the IP address and paste it in your browser.
 The webpage will be loaded.

+Database dump files are included in the project.